 Make the most of bare walls in a closet or spare room by adding shelves as vertical storage.
-Shadow boxes, floating shelves, bookcases, and other forms of shelving allow you to store and display a variety of items.
+Shadow boxes, floating shelves, bookcases, and other forms of shelving and a complete closet makeover will allow you to store and display a variety of items.

 3. Use Hooks and Racks